salrashid123/kms_golang_signer/README.md

 ```
 ### Create import keys on Cloud console

-On the cloud console, navigate to the KMS key cited above and simply define the `server` and `client` as shown below.
+On the cloud console, navigate to the KMS key cited above and simply define the `serverpss` and `clientpss` as shown below.
 You do _not_ need to import anything yet; we will format and use gcloud shortly.

 Remember while defining the keys, specify

 * `Asymmetric Sign`:
-* `2048 bit RSA key PKCS#1 v1.5 padding - SHA256 Digest`
+* `2048 bit RSA key PSS padding - SHA256 Digest`
 * Select _"Import Key Material"_
 * Click the "Create" button but _do not_ import anything (we ill do that later in the next step; simply navigate back)